 Personal loans rates and credit card debt consolidation

 The classic sources of debt consolidation loans are secured loans, such as home equity loans and mortgage refinances.
-However, personal loans have become an increasingly popular method to pay off credit card debt.
+However, personal loans with low interest rates have become an increasingly popular method to pay off credit card debt.
 This is because personal loans are easier to qualify for but that is only part of the story.

 The difference in the average interest rates for personal loans and credit cards with a balance has increased since 2003 when they were roughly the same (~12%) to a spread of more than 4% in 2019.